vitabaks/postgresql_cluster/console/db/README.md

    - Table containing logs of operations performed on cluster.
      - Note: The migration includes a DO block that checks for the presence of the timescaledb extension.
 If the extension is installed, the operations table is converted into a hypertable with monthly partitioning.
 Additionally, the block checks the timescaledb license.
 If the license is a Community license (timescale), a hypertable compression policy is created for partitions older than one month.

+#### Views:
+- `v_secrets_list`
+  - Displays a list of secrets (without revealing secret values) along with additional metadata such as creation and update timestamps.
+It also includes information about whether each secret is in use and, if so, provides details on which clusters and servers are utilizing the secret.

 #### Functions:
 - `update_server_count`
   - Function to update the server_count column in the clusters table.